spiral/docs/docs/en/framework/bootloaders.md

 # Framework — Bootloaders

-Bootloaders are the central piece in Spiral Framework and your application.
+Bootloaders are the central part in Spiral Framework and your application.
 These objects are responsible for [Container](../framework/container.md) configuration, default configuration, etc.

 Bootloaders are only executed once while loading your application.
 Since the app will stay in memory for long - you can